-There are several reasons it’s better to mount your TV on the wall rather than freestanding on a media console.
+There are several reasons it’s better to mount your TV on the wall rather than freestanding on a TV stand.
 With children’s sticky fingers and the risk of them tipping it over being at the forefront on many people’s minds – as well as wanting to declutter – mounting your TV is something lots of homeowners have on their DIY to do list.

 But it can (understandably) be a daunting task.
 If you have invested top dollar in the best TV, the last thing you want is to get this wrong and risk ruining it and the wall in the process.